Turtlecrafter81/al-guides/Operation Siren Guide.md

 - Port shops (refresh every 3 days, all 4 ports draw from the same 150 item pool every reset. **Buy whatever you can afford to** - it'll increase the odds of better items rotating into a shop after the 3 day reset period).
    - Rainbow and Gold plates: cost Tokens.
 Buy these always. **(Highest Priority)**
    - Gold and Rainbow Design blueprints: cost Tokens.
 Buy these always. **(Highest Priority)**
    - Regular Coordinate Loggers and Siren Coordinate Loggers: cost Tokens.
 Regular loggers lead to Hidden Zones while the Siren Coordinate Loggers lead to Abyssal Zones.
 Buy these always.
-Rainbow rarity Siren Coordinate Loggers lead to C6 Abyss zones which can drop Rainbow rarity loot which are **Highest Priority** should the player are able to clear it (the boss is level 128).
+Rainbow rarity Siren Coordinate Loggers lead to C6 Abyssal Zones which can drop Rainbow rarity loot which are **Highest Priority** should the player are able to clear it (the boss is level 128).
    - Special Item Token packs: cost Supply Coins.
 Buy these if short of Tokens.
 You get more than enough if you do your Strongholds consistently.
    - AP boxes: cost Supply Coins.
 Buy these if you want to grind more.
    - Tuning Samples: cost Tokens/Supply Coins.
 Buy only when below 188/188/144 Adaptive Tuning stats.